Purdue vs. Xavier College Basketball Predictions & Picks - November 13

 Xavier Performance Insights

-- Xavier ceded 74.1 points per game last season (292nd-ranked in college basketball), but it really thrived on offense, scoring 80.9 points per contest (10th-best).
+- Xavier sported a top-25 offense last season, ranking 10th-best in college basketball with 80.9 points per game.
+On defense, it ranked 292nd with 74.1 points allowed per contest.

-- The Musketeers were 35th in college basketball with 34.8 boards per game.
-Meanwhile, they ranked 65th with 29.3 rebounds allowed per contest.
+- The Musketeers averaged 34.8 boards per game (35th-ranked in college basketball) last year, while allowing 29.3 rebounds per contest (65th-ranked).

-- With 19.1 dimes per game, Xavier was best in college basketball in the category.
+- Xavier was one of the top teams in college basketball when it comes to assists, as it collected 19.1 per game (best in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.